poinkpolkadots/vexnotebooks/README.md

-Site runs at http://localhost:5000 once started.
+Once the site is started by running app.py, you can access it at http://localhost:5000

 Environment variables are not in this repository, but are needed to connect to the database.
 Use a local database if credentials are unknown (note: to do so you must set ```drhscit.org``` to ```localhost``` in util.py).
 If using Docker, the Docker postgresql db will automatically be used, but DB, DB_UN, and DB_PW env vars must still be set.